Dr Markus Luczak-Roesch

 Information dynamics in socio-technical systems, machine augmented intelligence, human-agent collectives and social machines, and human factors of information and computing systems

-Markus Luczak-Roesch is a Senior Lecturer in Information Systems at the School for Information Management, Victoria Business School, Victoria University of Wellington (NZ).
-He is also a Visiting Fellow at the Web and Internet Science Group, Electronics and Computer Science, University of Southampton (UK).
+I am a Senior Lecturer in Information Systems here at Victoria University of Wellington and also a Visiting Fellow at the Web and Internet Science Group, Electronics and Computer Science, University of Southampton (UK).

 Luczak-Roesch, M., Tinati, R., Aljaloud, S., Hall, W. and Shadbolt, N. (2016) A universal socio-technical computing machine.
 In, 16th International Conference on Web Engineering (ICWE2016), Lugano, CH, 06 – 09 Jun 2016.